 Room; C3 Hall, Hall 1

 The ICOFOM International Committee Day opens with a warm welcome and introductory remarks by ICOFOM Chair, Professor Karen Brown, setting the stage for a dynamic programme of dialogue and exchange.
-ICOFOM’s International Committee Day will include the General Assembly and an expert panel discussion, alongside four parallel sessions as part of the 48th Annual Symposium, entitled Imagining the Next Generation of Museum Professionals: Bridging Gaps, Breaking Barriers.
+ICOFOM’s International Committee Day will include the General Assembly, alongside eight parallel sessions as part of the 48th Annual Symposium, entitled Imagining the Next Generation of Museum Professionals: Bridging Gaps, Breaking Barriers.
 This symposium will critically explore current global practices in museum studies education and professional training.
 It will examine how theory and practice align in today’s museum sector, while addressing both ethical and practical challenges.
 These presentations will also complement the broader joint symposium, collaboratively organised by ICOFOM, ICTOP, and COMCOL.
 Through diverse presentations and discussions, the symposium will engage with five central themes: Museum Studies and the Curriculum; Museology; Diversifying Programmes and Practices; Collecting as an Act of Care; and Building Sector Capacity.
 We aim to foster robust dialogue among scholars, practitioners, educators, and students—addressing global and community-specific needs, diversity, decolonial methodologies, participatory collecting practices, and sustainable capacity building.
 The day will provide valuable insights and strategic conversations intended to shape sustainable and inclusive futures for all participants.

 Room; C3 Hall, Hall 1